-Self-defense is another legal defense to domestic battery charges.
+Self-defense is another legal defense against domestic battery charges.
 If you reasonably believed that you were in danger of being harmed by another person, the use of force to defend yourself may be a defense to domestic battery.
-Defense of others, such as defense of your children, is another possible legal defense.
+Defense of others, such as the defense of your children, is another possible legal defense.

 Prosecutors may try and get you to plead guilty in order to get a reduced sentence, even if you are innocent.
 However, before you give up your right to defend yourself, talk to an experienced criminal defense attorney about your case.
 Your attorney will fight for you and fight your criminal charges.